 - Is There Anything Different About Acoustic Guitars for Smaller Hands?

-- What To Look for When Buying an Acoustic Guitar For Players With Smaller Hands?
+- What to Look for When Buying an Acoustic Guitar for Players with Smaller Hands?

-- Final Thoughts on The Best Acoustic Guitars for Small Hands
+- Final Thoughts on the Best Acoustic Guitars for Small Hands

 Our Top Pick, the Martin D Jr-10E is a 15/16 scale guitar with a classic Martin Dreadnought profile.
 This guitar is packed with premium features, including a solid Sitka spruce top, sapele back and sides, scalloped X bracing, a sustainable Richlite fretboard and a Tusq saddle.
-The sound is very warm, and very full, which is rare to find in a scaled down guitar.
-It has a great, slim neck ideal for players with smaller hands.
+The sound is very warm, and very full, which is rare to find in a scaled-down guitar.
+It has a great, slim neck that’s ideal for players with smaller hands.

 The Fender Sonoran is our Best Budget option.
 It boasts a solid spruce top with mahogany back and sides, which give it a bright, almost peppy tone.
 The neck on the Sonoran is one of the particular highlights.
 The nut width is perfect for players with smaller hands, and the compact body also makes it a comfortable choice.